 - Sauté onions and garlic in bacon grease until soft, add salt and pepper

 - Peel and slice potatoes, cut a flat part on the bottom of the potato so they stand up nicely, keep the potato slices together to keep the original shape of the potato,

 - Place the potatoes in the casserole dish as you peel them, it’s a bit of a puzzle to make sure the pieces fit and you don’t want to peel more than necessary

--Pour the beef stock on top of the potatoes, up to the ¼ inch of the edge of the casserole dish
+- Arrange potatoes on top of the onions, pour the beef stock on top of the potatoes, up to the ¼ inch of the edge of the casserole dish

 - Tuck the bay leaves and the thyme in and around the potatoes.

 - Cover with aluminum foil and bake for 1 hour 45 minutes

--Baste the potatoes every 10 minutes until they have a nice color, approximately 45-60 minutes
+- Remove the aluminum foil and raise the oven to 400F, baste the potatoes every 10 minutes until they have a nice color, approximately 45-60 minutes